Your Experience as a Woman Is Not TMI

 Oddly, I have never heard anyone apologize or worry about being “too much” before sharing about the following topics:

 What do all of these topics have in common?
-These processes, rituals, and procedures focus on our outer appearance, focused on maintaining the image and aesthetic of what we believe a woman should look like.
+These processes, products, and procedures focus on our outer appearance, on maintaining the image and aesthetic of what we believe a woman should look like.

-“And yet the actual lived experience of being a woman is considered taboo, too much, a little inappropriate to talk about.
-We don't want to acknowledge what's underneath the façade.”
+“And yet the actual lived experience of being a woman is considered taboo, too much, a little inappropriate to talk about.”

-And if we must bring up our experiences in conversation, we apologize for the inconvenience, the burden, the departure from societal norms, implying to ourselves and those who listen that the subject matter might be objectionable to articulate out loud.
+And if we must bring up our less than perfect experiences, we apologize for the inconvenience, the burden, the departure from social norms, implying to ourselves and those who listen that the subject matter might be objectionable to articulate out loud.

-This cultural conditioning to apologize for being female, along with the belief that women are too much simply by having natural and common experiences, is pervasive.
-And it isn't going to go away unless individual women choose to stop buying into these ideas.
-This means getting more comfortable with our lived reality enough to drop the curated aesthetic we have been taught to portray.
+This cultural conditioning to apologize for being female, the belief that women are too much simply by having natural and common experiences, and that women must prioritize what’s on the outside at the expense of their inner reality, is pervasive.
+And it isn't going away unless individual women choose to stop buying into these ideas.

-This also means acknowledging the extent to which our behaviors have been influenced by the messages and beliefs regarding which parts of female reality are acceptable and which parts must remain hidden.
+This change also necessitates understanding the extent to which our behaviors have been influenced by patriarchal messages, requiring that we actively deconstruct our beliefs about which parts of female reality must remain hidden and do the inner work to intentionally release the idea that we are too much.

-If you are ready to boldly share your experiences of living life in your body, here are a few suggestions for how to make it happen:
+If you are ready to boldly reclaim your uncensored experience of living life in your body, here are a few suggestions for how to make it happen:

 STOP APOLOGIZING FOR BEING A WOMAN